 4. Provide Counter Conditioning / Desensitization Training

-Counter Conditioning, (also known as desensitization) invloves working with your dog’s “triggers” and offering appropriate consequences (rewards) in order to positively change behavior.
+Counter Conditioning, (also known as desensitization) involves working with your dog’s “triggers” and offering appropriate consequences (rewards) in order to positively change behavior.

 Step 1: The antecedent or “trigger” must be noticed (seen, heard, smelled).